 Although these three forms of gender-based violence against migrant women (domestic violence, sexual harassment, trafficking) differ in their specific characteristics and in their effects, it is important to interconnect them.

-Such an approach contributes to understand the variations of gender-based violence, to deepen our knowledge on its dimensions and consequences, and to build a more comprehensive and inclusive approach to preventing and responding to it.
+Such an approach contributes to understanding the variations of gender-based violence, deepening our knowledge of its dimensions and consequences, and building a more comprehensive and inclusive approach to preventing and responding to it.
 In this respect, addressing all three forms of violence against migrant women in an integrated way in the context of the information campaign for raising public awareness and informing migrant women, brings innovative elements to the intervention and opens up new dimensions to the link between gender with violence and migration.

 Purpose

-Migrant women face a number of economic, legal, religious, social and psychological restrictions that create additional dependencies and the inability to defend themselves and their children in cases of violence in the migrant family.
+Migrant women face several economic, legal, religious, social and psychological restrictions that create additional dependencies and the inability to defend themselves and their children in cases of violence in the migrant family.

 Similarly, women working in highly dependent jobs, especially those in the domestic sector, are often exposed to sexual harassment at work, and are less able to protect their rights, often resorting to the only solution available to them, to resign, with multiple consequences.